CAFAudit/audit-service/docs/pages/en-us/Architecture.md

       }
     }

-The above JSON, returned from Elasticsearch, shows us all of the audit events belonging to `1_audit`.
+The above JSON, returned from Elasticsearch, illustrates all of the `applicationAuditEvent` documents belonging to the `1_audit` index.
+In other words each hit displayed is an audit event message belonging to a tenant application.